psusecurity/psusecurity.github.io/README.md

 - must be U.S. citizens, or permanent residents admitted to the U.S. for permanent residence prior to award, and;
 - have a valid student ID (photo ID)

+For more background information of this competition, see [http://sites.psu.edu/nsacomptest](http://sites.psu.edu/nsacomptest)

 ## Prizes

 First Prize: $5,000